-As Dr. Shively and other researchers have demonstrated, the physical changes our body goes through in response to stress may be helpful over the short term.
+As Dr. Shively and other researchers have demonstrated, the physical changes our body undergo in response to stress may be helpful over the short term.

 Stress' fatal impact isn't just felt in your heart and blood vessels.
 It works its deadly fingers deep into your very cells, impacting your lifespan at the genetic level.